 The title of the book – Origins of Marvel Comics by Stan Lee.

 There was an orange, rocky monster who somehow managed to look comical and loveable even as he thundered towards me out of the cover.
 There was a green Frankenstein-like creature with swollen muscles and torn purple pants.
 There was a man colored red and entirely engulfed in flames.
 There was a regal looking man with a long moustache and goatee, flying with a long red cape streaming behind.
-One character was familiar to me only because I had a vague recollection of a cartoon with him (swinging around a building on a string?) in it, but I couldn’t even remember his name.
+One character was familiar to me only because I had a vague recollection of a cartoon with him in it, and would soon become much more familiar with him when he started starring in short skits on the children’s television show The Electric Company, but at the moment, couldn’t even remember his name.
 He wore a brightly colored red and blue costume and, coolest of all, his eyes were big and white and rimmed with menacingly-shaped black outlines – he was immediately appealing to me.